elusivecodes/fQuery/README.md

 Load and execute multiple JavaScript files (in order).

 - `scripts` is a array of strings containing the URLs for the scripts to load, or an array of script attribute objects.
-- `options` is an object containing properties to define how the scripts should be loaded.
+- `options` is an object containing options for how the scripts should be loaded.
     - `cache` is a boolean indicating whether to cache the request, and will default to *true*.

 This method returns a *Promise* that resolves when the scripts are loaded, or rejects on failure.